For those of you wondering where the quote on the front page of my blog comes from, here’s the blog post that inspired it.

-I recently published a blog post about why we shouldn’t need the Bill of Rights.
-The mere fact that we do need the Bill of Rights means that the federal government’s power is unlimited and has far exceeded its Constitutionally enumerated powers.
+I’ve said before and I’ll say it again, the fact that we need the Bill of Rights right now means that the federal government’s power is unlimited and has far exceeded its Constitutionally enumerated powers.
 If this is confusing to you or you don’t understand, please either re-read or read for the first time, The Amendments Series: Today, We Need the Bill of Rights…but We Shouldn’t.
 Don’t read today’s article any further until you go over the Amendment series article, or today’s article will make no sense.

 I’m learning new things every day.
 The more I learn, the more I realize I have so much more to learn.
 After realizing just how unnecessary the Bill of Rights were during the founding era, I’ve begun to realize just how broken our conversations about rights and the Constitution are today.

 You see, we focus so much of our time debating and discussing our “rights”; specifically, those eight rights (the final two rights in the Bill of Rights were Federalist additions restating what the Constitution already says) in the Bill of Rights that we miss the actual Constitution and liberty.

 Frankly, friends, do we only have eight rights?
 Because, in America, you’d think we do.

 The Constitution, through enumerated powers, lays out for Congress exactly what it can and cannot do.
 The founders wanted to protect liberty through enumerated powers, rather than enumerated rights (Lawson).
 It’s a safer, cleaner route.
 Try to list every right the government is supposed to protect and you run the risk of missing some and then giving government the opportunity to violate those missed rights on the premise that they aren’t violating the rights listed.